iolabonet/FinalProject_FrontEnd/README.md

 This template should help get you started developing with Vue 3 in Vite.

-Se ha realizado una versión para la practica del desarrollo.
+Se ha realizado una versión para la practica del desarrollo de una TO DO App.

+An important tool for your daily life, for personal or professional tasks, to modernize and organize your workflow.

+Get your work done early and very intelligently planned.

 ## Recommended IDE Setup
 ## Customize configuration